 I studied Zoology at Oxford University (1982-85), and then stayed on to undertake a PhD on the ecological interactions of lycaenid (blue) butterflies and ants (1985-89).
 This work was undertaken in Australia and Princeton University in the US.
 My first postdoctoral post was at the Tsetse Research Laboratory, University of Bristol, but I was permanently seconded to Kenya, where I spent 4 years in the wilderness of Galana Ranch near Malindi (1989-93).

 In 1993 I joined the Institute for Animal Health (IAH), Pirbright Laboratory, to study African horse sickness in Morocco and, later, southern Africa.
 From 1998, now at the Compton Laboratory, I worked on TSEs (scrapie) in sheep in the UK.
 In 2003 I became the head of IAH's Division of Epidemiology.

 In 2005 I took up the Chair in Veterinary Epidemiology at the University of Liverpool.
 With fellowship funding from the Leverhulme Trust, in 2007 I established the Liverpool University Climate and Infectious Diseases of Animals group (LUCINDA).
-In 2010 I became head of the Department of Epidemiology and Population Health in the Institute of Infection and Global Health (IGH); .in 2015 I stepped down to become the IGH Research Strategy lead.
+From 2010-15 I was head of the Department of Epidemiology and Population Health in the Institute of Infection and Global Health (IGH).

 I am the Principal Investigator of the £8.8m, GCRF-funded capacity building project, One Health Regional Network for the Horn of Africa (HORN), a partnership of the University of Liverpool with LSTM, ILRI, and national institutions of research and teaching in Kenya, Ethiopia, Eritrea and Somaliland